Saar25/openu-xv6-docker/README.md

 # openu-xv6-docker

 This repo is a fork of xv6-docker that should help students run xv6 with ease,
 it includes all the changes made by the open university for mmn11
+you can also change the code and it would sync with the code inside the container

 ## Getting Started